Nikita Mears: Creation and casting

 The CW was looking to create a female-driven action series.
 Creator Craig Silverstein discussed with Warner Bros. about the previous incarnations of Nikita (the original 1990 film, and La Femme Nikita) and wished to make the current television series look fresh.
 Silverstein wanted to follow Nikita after she left the agency, as that chapter was yet to be told in the previous incarnations.
 He also believed it would have done the original story justice.
 Also, he wanted to include a highlight of Nikita's original story in the pilot to earn the title, and then move on from there.
 Silverstein described Nikita's transition in a Collider interview; "It's a dark fairytale.
 This girl is taken from one life, her identity is erased, she's put in another life and she's transformed.
 It's like Alice in Wonderland.
 She's told, "Eat this, drink that, steal this, kill that," and she's not told why.
 And, she begins to find her own identity through that.
 It's just a great story."

-On February 2010 it was announced that Maggie Q was in talks to play the title character of Nikita.
+In February 2010 it was announced that Maggie Q was in talks to play the title character of Nikita.
 Q's casting would mark the highest-profile series role for an Asian actress on a broadcast drama series.
 Q was drawn to the series because she was intrigued by the original film and Luc Besson's creation of an incredibly flawed female.
 According to the actress the process of her casting took about four to five days.
 In describing Q's casting, Silverstein stated:

 Appearing on Nikita would be Q's first television role.
 During an interview with IGN, Q explained that she had not been on television before "not because I didn't want to.
 I just never thought about it," adding "When this came up, everything just felt right.
 I knew McG and when Wonderland came on he was like, 'This is you, we're not doing this without you.' and I went 'That's very sweet!'
 So it felt right."